aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_selfmanage_argocd/010-argocd-selfmanaged.md

 :::

-The ApplicationSet addons-aws-oss-argocd-hub-appset.yaml file references configuration values for ArgoCD from the `assets/platform/addons/environments/default/addons/argo-cd/values.yaml` file.
+The ApplicationSet addons-aws-oss-argocd-hub-appset.yaml file references configuration values for Argo CD from the `assets/platform/addons/environments/default/addons/argo-cd/values.yaml` file.
 You can update the `values.yaml` as per your need.
-The default Refresh interval for the ArgoCD is 3 minutes (180 seconds).
+The default Refresh interval for the Argo CD is 3 minutes (180 seconds).
 For this workshop, the Refresh interval has been updated to 5 seconds by setting the `timeout.reconciliation` value in `values.yaml` to 5.
 This shorter interval allows changes to happen faster during the workshop demonstrations.

 ![argocd-values](/static/images/argocd-values.png)